-When you get to Union Station, pick up copies of the Washington Post and the Baltimore Sun.
+Before you get to Union Station, read the Washington Post and the Baltimore Sun online -- or, if you want to go old-school, buy paper copies of them at the Station.
 The Post is a great paper with a very good sports section, and in just 6 seasons (now into a 7th) has covered the Nats very well, despite the 1972-2004 era when D.C. had no MLB team of its own.
 As a holdover from that era, it still covers the Orioles well.
 The Sun is only an okay paper, but its sports section is nearly as good as the Post's, and their coverage of their town's hometown baseball team rivals that of any paper in the country -- including the great coverage that The New York Times and Daily News give to the Yankees and Mets.

 The sales tax in the District, once as high as 9 percent, is now just 6 percent.